Montagnes

 About the chair

 Climate disruption, biodiversity loss and soil depletion are the symptoms of what is being recognized by the scientific community as a new geological epoch.
-It is called the Anthropocen.
+It is called the Anthropocene.
 Its main characteristic: the era of man as the dominant force shaping Earth's geophysical composition and processes.

 For the first time ever, humanity is confronted with the limits of its natural and biophysical environment.